EDUCBA

 Theta join

-Based on the condition that is represented by theta, a theta join allows us to join two tables.
+A theta join allows us to join two tables based on the condition that theta represents.
 Theta joins supports all comparison operators.
-It returns all rows from the tables participated in joining after the JOIN condition is satisfied.
+It returns all rows from the tables that participated in joining after the JOIN condition is satisfied.

 Code: